rust-lang/rfcs/text/0000-min-rust-version.md

 `cargo publish` will check that upload is done with a toolchain version specified in the `rust` field.
 If toolchain version is different, `cargo` will refuse to upload the crate.
 It will be a failsafe to prevent uses of incorrect `rust` values due to unintended MSRV bumps.
-This check can be disabled by using the exisiting `--no-verify` option.
+This check can be disabled by using the existing `--no-verify` option.

 ## Making `rust` field mandatory